Monday, June 2, 2025

 5. Expected preparation time: If you have almost one year hands on experience using different services then 60-80 hours may require to be get ready for exam or ** condition applied, it matters person to person 😏.

-6. Unluckily if you didn't get chance to have your hands dirty with AWS resources then you need to put more effort πŸ˜“ for AWS practice from your own on AWS free account .
+6. Unluckily if you didn't get chance to have your hands dirty with AWS services then you need to put more effort πŸ˜“ for AWS practice from your own on AWS free account .
 It's very hard nut to crack with study onlyπŸ˜†.

 If I am able to remind some more information, will append here in future.
 Best of luck and Thanks to read πŸ‘.